 You were in a serious accident or fell seriously ill and you can't work.
 You file first for short-term disability, and then long-term disability down the road.
 You will be assigned to an insurance adjuster who will contact you to collect more information about the accident or illness.
 The adjuster will probably ask for pictures of the accident, medical records, incident reports, and anything else that they can use to evaluate the situation.

 However, you need to know that a long-term disability insurance adjuster from MassMutual or Guardian or any of the other disability insurance companies is someone that the insurance company hired to analyze the damages from the accident.
 Is he going to be looking out for your best interest?
-Would he put you in a fair and unbiased light so you can
+Would he put you in a fair and unbiased light so you can receive a reasonable compensation from your insurance policy?

 NO. Essentially, the insurance adjusters, especially disability insurance adjusters, have the task of minimizing the amount of money their companies have to pay out in benefits, even though you have faithfully paid your premiums for years.
 They are trained to look for ways to deny legitimate claims - and ERISA disability insurance policies are written to favor the insurance company, not you.
 And these insurance adjusters will use anything they can get to try to downplay what actually happened so that the insurance company doesn’t have to pay you what you’re entitled to.